BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

 .. note::
-    This documentation is based on the master branch, and can only warranty reproducibility in this context
+    This documentation is based on the master branch, and can only guarantee reproducibility in this context

-Extending an existing platform
+Extending an Existing Platform
 ------------------------------

-Platforms are defined under python classes.
+Platforms are defined under Python classes.
 The source files for such classes are stored inside ``autosubmit/platforms/`` directory.
-To extend an existing platform we will create a child class from an existing platform class, for which first we need to identify which existing platform is the most suitable for out project.
+To extend an existing platform we will create a child class from an existing platform class, for which first we need to identify which existing platform is the most suitable for our project.

 .. note::
     Currently the platforms available are: